Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Related Work

-The above methods mainly focus on the EOT problems in centralized scenarios.
-The decentralized EOT is seldom studied.
-Recently, the work in~\citep{zhang2019consensus,hughes2021fair} proposes some ADMM-based decentralized algorithms for distributed resource allocation tasks.
-The formulation of their tasks is relevant to an optimal transport problem rather than an EOT problem.
-Moreover, unlike our work, their methods neither apply any privacy-preserving mechanism nor consider the mismatch between the distributed system's storage and communication protocols.
-Additionally, the decentralized EOT problem differs from the well-known distributed and decentralized Wasserstein barycenter problems~\cite{staib2017parallel,uribe2018distributed,dvurechenskii2018decentralize}.
+Note that the decentralized EOT problem differs from the well-known distributed and decentralized Wasserstein barycenter problems in~\cite{dvurechenskii2018decentralize,staib2017parallel,uribe2018distributed}.
 In these barycenter problems, the samples of a distribution are still stored in a single agent so that the (entropic) optimal transport distance between the distribution and the barycenter can still be computed in a centralized manner.
-On the contrary, in our study, each agent can only access a part of the distribution samples and cannot share them with other agents, so we need a decentralized algorithm to compute the EOT distance.
+On the contrary, in our study, each agent can only access partial samples of a distribution and cannot share them with other agents.
+Hence, we need a decentralized algorithm to compute the EOT distance.

-\subsection{Distributed and decentralized optimization}
+\subsection{Distributed and Decentralized Optimization}

-Distributed and decentralized optimization methods can be broadly divided into primal and primal-dual types~\citep{nedic2009distributed,duchi2011dual}.
-Primal methods usually refer to gradient-based methods such as decentralized gradient descent (DGD)~\citep{yuan2016convergence,lobel2010distributed}, EXTRA~\citep{shi2015extra}, etc. For large-scale optimization tasks, the stochastic gradient technique is often applied, e.g., the decentralized stochastic gradient descent method (D-SGD)~\citep{agarwal2011distributed} is generalized from the DGD, with significant computational efficiency acceleration.
-The primal-dual approaches further employ dual variables to design distributed optimization methods, which incorporate distributed dual decomposition~\citep{terelius2011decentralized}, ADMM~\citep{ChangHW15,shi2014linear}, etc. More discussions can refer to a series of survey papers~\citep{ChangHWZL20,Nedic20,assran2020advances}.
+Distributed and decentralized optimization methods can be broadly divided into primal and primal-dual strategies~\cite{duchi2011dual,nedic2009distributed}.
+The primal strategy usually refers to gradient-based methods such as decentralized gradient descent (DGD)~\cite{lobel2010distributed,yuan2016convergence}, EXTRA~\cite{shi2015extra}, etc. For large-scale optimization tasks, the stochastic gradient technique is often applied, e.g., the decentralized stochastic gradient descent method (D-SGD)~\cite{agarwal2011distributed} is generalized from the DGD, with a significant improvement in computational efficiency.
+The primal-dual strategy further introduces dual variables to design distributed optimization methods, which incorporates distributed dual decomposition~\cite{terelius2011decentralized}, ADMM~\cite{ChangHW15,shi2014linear}, etc. More discussions can refer to a series of survey papers~\cite{assran2020advances,ChangHWZL20,Nedic20}.